 Assignment 8. paper on types, siblings, 4-5 pp. of text.

 · 7a. type and landscape

-Our surroundings are dominated more by structures that are less unique than most architect-designed examples we find in architecture journals and books.
+Our surroundings are dominated more by structures that are less unique than most architect-designed examples we find in architectural journals and books.
 These more ordinary examples define some normative types, and they usually fill out a landscape type that generally accompanies it.
 Confront an example of typicality, relating it to the more oft-published foils of the time and what you might think are the type's main generative issues.

 · 7b. functional siblings